brabster/tw-site-mkdocs/docs/posts/2024-07-06-preventing-data-theft-with-gcp-service-controls/index.md

 ## Final notes

 I suspect the policy as it stands is too restrictive to be useful, as I can't query any datasets from other projects in the org as it stands.
-My goals here were
+My goals here were:

-- to make sure I could use this functionality :white_check_mark:
+- to make sure I could use these controls :white_check_mark:
-- that it really did prevent the exfiltration risk from BigQuery :white_check_mark:
+- to be confident that these controls really can prevent the exfiltration risk from BigQuery :white_check_mark:
+- to be confident that these controls can mitigate the exfiltration with in the dbt vulnerability in BigQuery :white_check_mark:

 Using this control pragmatically to mitigate the risk whilst still being able to do useful work will take a little more investigation!